CyrusOfEden/CSV.js/README.md

 Streaming
 ---------

-If the dataset that you've provided is to be parsed, calling `CSV.prototype.forEach` (or `CSV.prototype.each`) and supplying a function will call your function and supply it with the parsed record immediately after it's been parsed.
+If the dataset that you've provided is to be parsed, calling `CSV.prototype.forEach` and supplying a function will call your function and supply it with the parsed record immediately after it's been parsed.

 ```javascript
 var data = '\